You’re viewing the international version of the website. Choose preferred region to see the regional version of the website.

 If the government’s attitude changes and the situation in the country stabilizes, the market might start growing again, but at this moment it’s too early to anticipate any changes.

-Ukraine
+Gambling in Ukraine

 In 2009, all forms of gambling in Ukraine were banned, but the market recently opened back up.
 After 11 years, gambling was legalized again in the summer of 2020, kindling considerable interest among local and foreign investors.